less/less-docs/content/functions/math.md

 <a id="min"></a>
 ### min

-> returns the lowest of one or more values.
+> Returns the lowest of one or more values.

 Parameters: `value1, ..., valueN` - one or more values to compare.
 Returns: the lowest value.